Television news music: In the United States

 Stations within the same market area will always use different music packages, unless they are related to each other in some manner; this could be the case if two stations are owned by the same company or operated by the same company under a local marketing agreement (LMA), or one station contracts out its news production to the other.
-For example, in Fort Myers, Florida, ABC affiliate WZVN-TV is owned by Montclair Communications, Inc., while NBC affiliate WBBH-TV in the same market is owned by Waterman Broadcasting Corporation, which operates WZVN under an LMA.
-That said, both stations currently use This is Your News by Gari Communications.
-In newscasts airing on WZVN, NBC network ID stingers can be heard in the news opens, even though WZVN-TV is an ABC affiliate.
+For example, in Fort Myers, Florida, ABC affiliate WZVN-TV is owned by Montclair Communications, Inc., while NBC affiliate WBBH-TV in the same market is owned by Hearst Television, which operates WZVN under an LMA.
+That said, both stations currently use Hearst's current news theme, Strive by In The Groove Music.

-A case where the opposite of the aforementioned is true is in Denver, Colorado, where Fox affiliate KDVR and CW affiliate KWGN are owned by Nexstar Media Group.
+A case where the opposite of the aforementioned is true is in Denver, Colorado, where Fox affiliate KDVR (uses This Is The Place) and CW owned and operated station KWGN (uses Locals Only) are owned by Nexstar Media Group.